mag-noise/magscreen/README.md

 # Magnetic Cleanliness Screening

-*Source Authors: Chris Piker, Cole Dorman*
-*Apparatus & Measurment Concept: David Miles*
+*Source Authors: Chris Piker, Cole Dorman*;  *Apparatus & Measurment Concept: David Miles*

 Magnetic cleanliness screening is the process of determining the magnetic properties of various parts before they are added to instrumentation that